Test ID: CYCL Cyclospora Stain, Feces

 Testing Algorithm

-For other diagnostic tests that may be of value in evaluating patients with diarrhea; the following algorithms are available in Special Instructions:
+For other diagnostic tests that may be of value in evaluating patients with diarrhea; the following are available:

 Specimen Type

-Patient Preparation: Patient should avoid use of antidiarrheal medication (ie, loperamide or Pepto-Bismol).
+Patient Preparation: Patient should avoid use of antidiarrheal medication (eg, loperamide [Imodium-AD] or Pepto-Bismol).

 The presence of barium will interfere with this test.